 Unless your role has the Change User Permissions setting enabled, you cannot invite someone to a role that has permissions that you do not have.

 Not sure what role your new team member should have?
 Read on for an overview of the default roles and permissions in Heap and steps to create custom roles to suit your organizational structure.

 When you invite new team members to Heap, you’ll be prompted to select their role.
 It’s important to understand the permissions associated with each role, and how these roles work within the structure of your team, to make the best choices for your team members.

 By default, Heap provides five different roles with varying degrees of access within the product.
-These permissions define what team members can and cannot do in the app.
+These permissions define what team members can and can’t do in the app.
 See the permissions table below for a full overview of the different levels of access each role has.